billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

    components are available is presented.

-   A secondary aspect of this solution entails a client sending a query parameter to a server guiding how descendent lists and leaf-lists should be returned.
+   A secondary aspect of this solution entails a client sending a query parameter to a server guiding how descendant lists and leaf-lists should be returned.
 This parameter may be used on any target node, not just "list" and "leaf-list" nodes.